nhawryla/Personal-Projects/README.md

-Contained in this Repository are the projects listed in my resume that I had access to.
+Contained in this Repository are the projects listed in my resume that I still had access to.